The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: The survey

 The survey was carried out in two seasons, the first during semester 2008B and the second in 2010B \citep{sogras08,sogras10}.
 Since the cluster catalogs and status of the Stripe 82 coadd evolved during the two seasons, different catalogs were used for the selection.
 The procedure was nevertheless the same for both seasons: selecting the richest cluster catalogs in the same two redshift bins and requiring the same imaging conditions and instrument configurations.
 Therefore the two sets of observations are considered as a single dataset.

 The cluster selection for the 2008B season was carried out using a combination of three unpublished cluster catalogs on Stripe 82 (J. Hao, T. McKay, et al.).
 The cluster finding methods were based on the red-sequence, accounting for its variation with redshift, and are precursors of the {\it Gaussian Mixture Brightest Cluster Galaxy} (GMBCG) cluster finder \citep{Hao10}.
 However they differ in their likelihoods and the radial profiles used.
-All were run in the coadded data available in late 2006, providing an estimate of the cluster photometric redshift ($z_{phot}$) and richness (roughly the number of red-sequence galaxies in the cluster with luminosity above $L^\star/2$).
+All were run in the coadded data available in late 2006, providing an estimate of the cluster photometric redshift ($z_{phot}$) and richness\footnote{Roughly the number of red-sequence galaxies in the cluster with luminosity above $L^\star/2$, where $L^\star$ is the characteristic luminosity in the \citet{Schechter76} luminosity function.}.
 We selected the richest clusters from these catalogs in the two redshift bins and ranked them by richness.
+The centres of the pointings were chosen as the cluster centre, defined as the position of the Brightest Cluster Galaxy (BCG) as determined by the cluster finding method.

-We complemented this {\it main sample}, with an {\it extra sample} consisting of clusters detected on SDSS Data Release (DR) 6 data \citep{SDSSDR6} --- not necessarily on stripe 82 --- from the MaxBCG \citep{maxbcgK} catalog that matched ROSAT x-ray sources and had good observability from SOAR on that semester.
+We complemented this {\it main sample}, with an {\it extra sample} consisting of clusters detected on SDSS Data Release (DR) 6 data \citep{SDSSDR6} --- not necessarily on stripe 82 --- from the MaxBCG \citep{maxbcgK} catalogue that matched ROSAT x-ray sources and had good observability from SOAR on that semester.
 No redshift restriction was applied to this sample, which was chosen to improve our chances of finding arc systems and for scheduling flexibility (i.e. to allow observations to be made when observing conditions were not suitable for Stripe 82).
 Naturally, clusters observed from this sample are not suitable for our arc statistics purposes.